📞 Call Now

 The single most important fact about transportation in Lakeway is the RM 620 corridor.
 From the 620 / Mansfield Dam intersection to the 620 / Bee Cave Road junction is roughly ten miles of two-lane suburban road that handles essentially all lake traffic, all Lakeway resident commuting, all Steiner Ranch traffic, and all visitor traffic to the marinas.
 On a normal weekday morning, a 6:30 AM bus pickup in Lakeway can be downtown Austin by 7:15.
 On a summer Saturday afternoon at 2 PM, the same drive can take 75 minutes one direction.
 In late June and July, the difference between leaving Lakeway at 4 PM and 5:30 PM can be fifty minutes of driving time.
 Pickups for Lakeway groups generally fall into three patterns.
 (1) Lake day groups originating in Lakeway and going to a marina, the lake itself, or The Oasis -- short bus trips, the value is in eliminating individual cars from the parking equation.
 (2) Lakeway groups going downtown to Austin for dinner, concerts, or 6th Street nightlife -- longer bus trips where the value is the round trip plus the no-DUI factor.
 (3) Austin groups coming out to Lakeway for a lake day, a wedding, or a private event -- bus brings them out, holds during the event, returns in the evening.
 For Austin-originating Lakeway trips, the recommended departure timing is to leave Austin by 9:30 AM for any morning lake activity, both to beat the worst of the outbound 620 traffic and to maximize lake time before afternoon thunderstorms (common in summer).
 Return timing should aim for either before 4 PM or after 7 PM to skip the heaviest 620 stack.
 Group size sweet spots: party bus for ten to twenty riders works for most lake days, sunset dinners at The Oasis, and bachelor/bachelorette weekends.
 Coach bus is the right choice for any wedding shuttle of thirty-five-plus guests, for school-related transportation (proms, graduations, athletic events), and for corporate retreats at Lakeway Resort.
 Limo Sprinters work well for smaller groups (six to ten) heading to dinner or a single venue, and they park more easily at lakefront restaurants than a full party bus.
 To book, call 512-900-8324 or submit a quote online.
 Tell us the date, group size, your starting neighborhood, what the destination or activity is (boat day, sunset dinner, downtown nightlife, wedding, corporate event), and what time the activity actually starts and ends.
 Lakeway bookings are heaviest from April through October.
 Wedding Saturdays in May, June, September, and October require eight-plus weeks of lead time.
 Lake-day Saturdays in summer book three to four weeks ahead.
 Weekday lake bookings can often be arranged on shorter notice.

-Local Tips for Lakeway
+Local Planning Tips for Lakeway

 RM 620 from Mansfield Dam to Lakeway is the worst-traffic suburban road in the Austin metro on summer weekends -- a 25-minute drive can stretch past 75 minutes